MacSweane History, Family Crest & Coats of Arms

 Early History of the MacSweane family

-Another 137 words (10 lines of text) covering the years 1299 and 1310 are included under the topic Early MacSweane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacSweane research.
+Another 69 words (5 lines of text) covering the years 1299 and 1310 are included under the topic Early MacSweane History in all our PDF Extended History products and printed products wherever possible.

 MacSweane Spelling Variations